yyt-2378/phase_structure_recognition/README.md

 #### Key steps:

-- 🛠 **Install Required Packages**: Ensure your Python environment is ready by installing all required packages using:
+- 🛠 **Install Required Packages**: Ensure your Python environment is ready by installing all the required packages.
+The environment must be using Python version greater than 3.8 and must be able to run Torch version 2.0.1.:
   ```bash
   pip install -r requirements.txt
   ```